HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: HERMES: a new hybrid model for time series forecasting

 \subsection{Error-corrector recurrent model}

 The second part of the model is a global RNN, trained on all the $N$ sequences to correct the weaknesses of the first per-time-series parametric models.
 This task requires a thorough data pre-processing as recurrent neural networks training is highly sensitive to the scale of the data and requires well-designed inputs.
-Since no assumption about the scale of our time series was made, inputs require a careful normalization before being fed to the RNN.